Top 10 Best Gold Chains for Men

 5. Men’s 14k Gold 2.5mm Square Byzantine Chain Necklace

-This big, bold, gold chain for men is a timeless piece that would be a great gift, to give or receive.
-The Byzantine styling was a unique way of weaving that was first perfected in the development chain maille.
-It’s been know throughout the centuries by many names including the Birdcage, King’s Braid, and Idiot’s Delight, as well as Byzantine.
-Crafted entirely from individual gold jump rings, the design is a mesmerizing homage to a deserving man.
+This big, bold, best gold chain for men is a timeless piece that would be a great gift, to give or receive.
+The Byzantine styling was a unique way of weaving that was first perfected in the development chain maille hundreds of years ago.

+This chain style has been known throughout the centuries by many names including the Birdcage, King’s Braid, and Idiot’s Delight, as well as Byzantine.
+Crafted entirely from individual gold jump rings, the design would be a mesmerizing homage to the deserving man in your life.

 For a slightly less chunky look, get the narrower Men’s 1.5mm 14k White Gold Byzantine Chain Necklace for a whole lot less of an investment, but still with amazing quality.
-Get a similar Byzantine chain in 10K gold, for about one quarter of the price, at just over $500.
+Get a similar, but lighterweight Byzantine chain in 10K gold, for about a third of the price, at just over $880.

+For a huge savings, but all the amazing craftsmanship, a Byzantine chain in sterling silver can be yours for around $320.

 Buy the Men’s 14k Gold 2.5mm Square Byzantine Chain Necklace here.